Georgia vs. Kentucky NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- The 23 combined points per game that these two squads have allowed this season are 21.5 fewer than the 44.5 total in this contest.

-- The Bulldogs and their opponents have scored an average of 48.6 points per game in 2021, 4.1 more than Saturday's total.

-- The 52.5 PPG average total in Wildcats games this season is 8.0 points more than this game's over/under.
+- The 44.5-point total for this game is eight points below the 52.5 points per game average total in Wildcats games this season.

 Georgia Stats and Trends

-- This season, the Bulldogs have two ATS wins in three games as a favorite of 22.5 points or more.
+- Georgia has played six games, with five wins against the spread.

+- The Bulldogs have been favored by 23.5 points or more two times this season and covered the spread in one of them.

-- Georgia's games this year have gone over the point total three times in six opportunities (50%).
+- Georgia's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

-- Georgia is 4-1 against the spread and 5-0 overall in games when it records more than 17.5 points.
+- Georgia is 4-1 against the spread and 5-0 overall this season when the team notches more than 17.5 points.

-- Georgia is 4-1 against the spread and 5-0 overall when the team piles up more than 305.0 yards.
+- When Georgia amasses more than 305 yards, the team is 4-1 against the spread and 5-0 overall.

-- This year, the Bulldogs have turned the ball over seven times, three more than the Wildcats' takeaways (4).
+- The Bulldogs have turned the ball over seven times this season, three more turnovers than the Wildcats have forced (4).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.